 Constitution Day is also Citizenship Day.
 Its 2004 federal mandate states that the dual observances “commemorate” the formation and signing on September 17, 1787 of the United States Constitution and “recognize” all U.S. citizens, whether they are citizens by birth or naturalization.

 In response to sensationalistic speech, Ida B. Wells, Jagmohan said, advocated more speech.
-But she worried that the “new journalism” of the 1890s, the emphasis on facts practiced by The New York Times, wouldn’t interest the general public sufficiently to counter sensationalism.
+But Wells worried that the “new journalism” of the 1890s, the emphasis that The New York Times placed on facts, wouldn’t interest the general public sufficiently to counter sensationalism.
 She demanded calls to moral action in direct opposition to calls to lynching.

 Jagmohan challenged Well’s idea of an obligation to undertake “fearless speech” against injustice regardless of personal consequences.
 He noted that reaction to the recent anonymous New York Times editorial by a self-declared “resistance” member within the White House expressed a devotion to fearless truth telling that few are willing to bear the burden of.